 M.S.
 Cybersecurity – Intelligence and Forensics Dissertations

-In an effort to promulgate Utica College’s graduate students’ capstone projects in the M.S. degree in Cybersecurity – Intelligence and Forensics, the Economic Crime Institute publishes dissertations chosen by faculty.
+In an effort to promulgate Utica College’s graduate students’ capstone projects in the M.S. degree in Cybersecurity – Intelligence and Forensics, the Economic Crime and Cybersecurity Institute publishes dissertations chosen by faculty.
 The objective is to provide resources to individuals seeking information on topics such as cyberespionage, data breaches, digital investigations, cybercrime trends, digital investigations, cyberterrorism, honeypots, cloud security, doxing, mobile apps, unmanned aircraft systems, and other topics.

 The Internet, A Secret Minefield For Children